gozmanthefirst/ahianeo/README.md

 # Ahianeo

 Ahianeo is a eCommerce website I'm building for the major purpose of showing that I can indeed build one.
-When completed, it'll have an API, an admin panel, and a storefront.
-I'll be building it using Hono and TanStack Start.
-If I use other tech, I'll indicate them here later.
+When everything's completed, it'll have an API, an admin panel, and a storefront.

+## Stack

+Backend is built with Hono.
+Admin and storefront will be Next.js and/or TanStack Start.
+Stripe handles checkouts and payments.
+Database is PostgreSQL with Drizzle as the ORM.
+Everything (API, admin, storefront) gets deployed with Docker.

 ## What are the features?

-Sell and buy stuff.
-Pretty much most of the basic stuff you'd do on an eCommerce site.
-Admins sell stuff.
-Customers buy stuff.
-On the admin panel, if you're the superadmin, you'd be able to create admins that can in turn manage customers, products etc. Yunno, all the good stuff.
-The entire project will be as lightweight as it can possibly be without sacrificing basic features.
-I'm not building the next Amazon here.
+All the good stuff, but as lightweight as possible.
+I'm not trying to build the next Amazon here.

+- Sell and buy stuff.
+Basically the usual eCommerce things.
+- Admins can sell stuff, customers can buy stuff.
+- Superadmin can create admins, who can then manage customers, products, etc.